coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    It is usually better to put closed notations, that is the ones starting and ending with a terminal symbol, at level 0.

+.. warn:: Postfix notations (i.e. starting with a nonterminal symbol and ending with a terminal symbol) should usually be at level 1 (default).")
+   :name: postfix-notation-not-level-1

+   It is usually better to put postfix notations, that is the ones ending with a terminal symbol, at level 1.

 .. _UseOfNotationsForPrinting:

 Use of notations for printing